wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 **[A.3.4.p4.3]** Say we configure each data-parallel to run on 2 cores.
 Which of these tasks will run on the same host?
-Come up with an answer user intuition, or analytically, and then double-check it in simulation.
+Come up with an answer using intuition, or analytically, and then double-check it in simulation.

 <div class="ui accordion fluid">